-Commemorating the establishment of the museum in 1854, the 1854 Student Scholarships aim to:
+Commemorating Victoria’s first Museum in 1854, the scholarships aim to:

-- Increase awareness of Museum Victoria's research in the university community;
+- Increase awareness of Museums Victoria's research in the university community;

-- Train students in fields relevant to Museum Victoria;
+- Train students in fields relevant to Museums Victoria;

-- Provide opportunities for developing partnerships between Museum Victoria and universities; and
+- Provide opportunities for developing partnerships between Museums Victoria and universities; and

 - Enhance Museums Victoria's collections.

-Applicants must be undertaking an Honours, Masters or PhD research project related to Museum Victoria's collections, or in association with a museum researcher.
-Information about the museum's collections can be found on our Collections page on our website.
+Applicants must be undertaking an Honours, Masters or PhD research project related to Museums Victoria's collections or other museum activities, or in association with a museum researcher.
+Information about the museum's collections can be found on Museums Victoria Collections.

-Scholarships of between $500 and $1,500 will be awarded in the fields of Natural Sciences, Australian History & Technology, and Indigenous Cultures.
+Scholarships of between $500 and $1,500 will be awarded, in the fields of Natural Sciences, Humanities (including history and indigenous cultures) and Contemporary Museums (including museum based learning, collection care and museums and technological innovation).

 Applications should be no more than two A4 pages in length (12 point font), detailing the project, its relevance to Museum Victoria's research activities and collections, intended outcomes and budget requested.
 The budget should clearly identify the costs as they relate to the project, such as airfares and accommodation for fieldwork, equipment purchases and research consumables.
 The 1854 scholarships will not fund budget items such as salaries, parking, thesis binding/printing or other costs that aren't directly relevant to the proposed research project.

 In addition to the project proposal, a summary academic record and letters of recommendations from supervisors should be provided.
 It is recommended that applicants discuss their project with a relevant Museum Victoria curator prior to completing the application.
 The application should be submitted by email to firstname.lastname@example.org by the due date.
 Criteria for selection are the applicant's record of achievement, relevance of the project to the museum's research program, and the quality and achievability of the project.

 Conditions of the Scholarship